pactus-project/pactus.org/docs/guide/learn-incentive.md

 # Incentive

-## Deflationary economic model
+## Deflationary Economic Model

 Zarb is a deflationary blockchain, same as in the case of Bitcoin.
 The total number of coins in Zarb is 21 million and it is set at genesis time.
 Zarb does not have any pre-minted token or privileged account.

-## Flat reward
+## Flat Reward

 The incentive may help encourage nodes to stay honest[^first].
 To have a better understanding about the incentive model in Zarb, let's do a comparison with the Bitcoin incentive and reward distribution model.
 We will use this comparison to show the difference.
 We love Bitcoin and Bitcoin is the king.

 | Zarb                                             | Bitcoin                                      |